About the approvals processes

 • Archaeological and ethnographic cultural heritage surveys conducted by Whadjuk Traditional Owners.

 Chalice will prepare an Environmental Review Document (ERD) that will provide details of the proposed mine and its potential environmental impacts, and details of the studies completed by Chalice.
+The ERD will be made available for the community to review and comment on as the Project develops.

 For more information about the environmental assessment and approvals process, visit: